akeneo/pim-docs/reference/events/storage_events.rst

 Event Class: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_

-This event is dispatched after we save a pool of objects using the saveAll function of the saver.
+This event is dispatched after we have saved a pool of objects using the saveAll function of the saver.